Isy89/hpc-ds-utils/README.md

 At the moment it provides:

 - ***jlab_connector*** -> start jupyter lab server on remote and forward it to local computer
-- ***SbatchJobExecutionManager*** class to generate sbatch scripts and execute them it allows to store executed comands and load them back and reexecute them.
+- ***SbatchJobExecutionManager*** class to generate sbatch scripts and execute them.
+It allows to store executed comands and load them back and reexecute them all.

 ```python
 from hpc_ds_utils import SbatchJobExecutionManager